-Alessandra Pigni – Licensed psychologist, and once upon aid worker.
+Alessandra Pigni – Licensed psychologist, and author.
 Here you can read my story.

 How to connect with me: